The best files transfer software makes it simple and easy to manage and transfer files online, both individually as well as part of a team.

 Files can be shared via email or link in seconds, though you don't get any time limit or password options in this case.
 What you can do is limit the edits that the file recipients can make: as you'd expect, it's perfect for sharing files from Google Docs, Sheets and Slides.

 As with Dropbox, you can access Google Drive from just about every mobile and desktop platform out there.
-Users get 15GB for free across Drive and other services like Gmail, so if you need more, you'll need to upgrade your storage (from $1.99 a month and up).
+Users get 15GB for free across Drive and other services like Gmail, but if you need more, you'll need to upgrade your storage.

 If you want something quick and convenient that's not tied to a bigger platform (like Dropbox or Google Drive), give WeTransfer a try.
 You don't even need to register an account, though you do need to supply an email address you can be contacted on.